snap-stanford/snap-python/doc/source/reference/composite.rst

         Returns a copy of the vector.

-   The following public functions are additional, SNAP-specific functions supported by the :class:`TVec` class:
+   The following public functions are additional, SNAP-specific functions supported by the :class:`TVec` classes:

      .. iter(V)